 Smart Procurement – Everything a Procurement Professional Should Know

-A procurement manager should always know about smart procurement.
+A procurement manager should always know about smart and indirect procurement.
 It’s only natural since years of experience in working in procurement should already give you the edge you need in creating really good procurement processes.

 For this article, we’re going to talk about smart procurement.
 We’ll define what it means exactly and learn more about how you can take advantage of smart procurement for your processes.

 After reading this article, you’ll be able to make smarter decisions with your procurement processes.

 Smart Procurement is Online Procurement